 Typically, Gypsies have very unclean living habits.
 Sanitation and good hygiene are rarely practiced.
 Indian Gypsies believe that babies are to be born "into the lap of mother earth."
 For this reason, a woman will have her baby while lying on a rug on the ground.
 Children are often poorly cared for; their hair hangs loosely and shoes are seldom worn.

 Most Indian Gypsies are Hindu.
 Others have combined many Hindu practices with their own beliefs.
 Two groups, however, are Muslim.
 The Arhagar Gypsies practice Islam because they live in Pakistan, a Muslim country.
 The Indian Gypsies have simply continued to observe the practices of their Muslim invaders of long ago.

 What Are Their Needs?

-Romani often follow folk beliefs and mixed with these religious beliefs are many "taboos."
-One taboo among the Hindu Romani is that a woman's hair must not be combed or let down long in the presence of men.
+Gypsies often follow folk beliefs and mixed with these religious beliefs are many "taboos."
+One taboo among the Hindu Gypsies is that a woman's hair must not be combed or let down long in the presence of men.
 Another is that a woman should not pass in front of a man who is sitting, but rather behind him.

 Bethany World Prayer Center